saifaustcse/SDLC-Methodologies/README.md

     Pros:

           * Each stage are clearly defined
-          * Process and results are well documented.
+          * Process and results are well documented
-          * Simple and easy to understand and use.
+          * Simple and easy to understand and use
-          * Easy to manage due to the rigidity of the model.
+          * Easy to manage due to the rigidity of the model
-          * Proactive defect tracking – that is defects are found at early stage.
+          * Proactive defect tracking – that is defects are found at early stage
-          * Testing and verification take place in the early stages which leads to developing an error-free and good quality product.
+          * Testing and verification take place in the early stages which leads to developing an error-free and good quality product
           * Higher success chances
-          * Covers all functional areas.
+          * Covers all functional areas
-          * It enables project management to track progress accurately.
+          * It enables project management to track progress accurately

     Cons:

-          * Cannot accommodate changing requirements.Even more rigid and less flexible than the Waterfall model.
+          * Cannot accommodate changing requirements.
+Even more rigid and less flexible than the Waterfall model
           * Requirement change at the later stages would lead to cost higher as the changes would be required in all the phases
           * Requirement and test documents need to be updated if any changes had to be made amid the software development
-          * No working software module is produced until late during the life cycle.
+          * No working software module is produced until late during the life cycle
           * The progress of the stage is hard to measure while it is still in the development
-          * Not suitable for the projects where requirements are at a moderate to high risk of changing.
+          * Not suitable for the projects where requirements are at a moderate to high risk of changing
-          * Not a good model for large or complex and object-oriented projects.
+          * Not a good model for large or complex and object-oriented projects

     **Difference between V-model and Waterfall model:**